louisdorard/full-stack-ml/README.md

 * macOS: I recommand [iTerm](http://iterm2.com).
 * Windows:
    * I recommend [Cmder](https://cmder.net) (which uses Bash by default).
-Download the "Full" version of cmder, which includes Git.
+Download the "Full" version of Cmder, which includes Git.
    * Other popular options to use the command line for Windows users are [Cygwin](http://cygwin.com), or to use the [Ubuntu](https://ubuntu.com/) linux distribution.
 There are 3 possible ways to do that:
       * [Ubuntu app](https://www.microsoft.com/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab) for Windows
       * [Dual-boot installation](https://help.ubuntu.com/community/WindowsDualBoot) alongside Windows